Michael Kiwanuka: 2018–2019: Collaborations and Kiwanuka

-Kiwanuka recorded a track with UNKLE for the 2018 Roma companion album ('On My Knees').
-After another collaborative song and video, this time with Tom Misch, was released in June 2019 ('Money'), his single, You Ain't the Problem preceded his third album Kiwanuka which was released in November 2019, again to further critical and commercial success.
-The album placed at number 2 in the UK charts, has been gold-certified for over 100,000 sales and would go on to win the UK Mercury Music Prize for 2020, his first win after his first two albums were only nominated.
+Kiwanuka recorded a track called "On My Knees" with UNKLE for the 2018 soundtrack to the film Roma.
+In 2019 he collaborated with Tom Misch on the single "Money".
+His own song "You Ain't the Problem" preceded his third album Kiwanuka, which was released in November 2019, again to critical and commercial success.
+The album placed at number 2 in the UK charts, has been gold certified for over 100,000 sales, and won the UK Mercury Music Prize for 2020, his first win after his first two albums were nominated.
 Danger Mouse was involved with the album, along with producer Inflo.
 Kiwanuka said that the choice of album name reflected his increasing confidence in being himself.

-Kiwanuka played himself in a musical appearance in the 2019 film Yesterday.
+2020s

+In 2024, Kiwanuka announced a co-headlining tour with American rock singer-songwriter Brittany Howard.
+In June 2024, Kiwanuka played a set on the Pyramid stage at the Glastonbury Festival.
+In July 2024, Kiwanuka released the single "Floating Parade", his first new music in three years.
+That song appeared on his fourth studio album, Small Changes, which was released on 22 November 2024.

+Having completed a headlining tour of the UK and Europe in February, in July 2025, Kiwanuka cancelled European festival dates, including at Sziget Festival, due to "continued illness", as reported by his management team.
+He also was forced to pull out of a support slot for Mumford & Sons through North America later that year.

 Musical style

-Kiwanuka has acknowledged influences from musicians such as Jimi Hendrix, The Beatles, The Rolling Stones, Pink Floyd,Nirvana, Ray Charles, Bill Withers, Otis Redding, Jack Johnson, Chuck Berry, Pops Staples, The Band, Joni Mitchell, Bob Dylan, Frank Zappa, Neil Diamond, Eric Clapton, Joe Cocker, Eric Bibb, Tommy Sims, Dobie Gray, Wham!, Richie Havens, Sly and the Family Stone, and Funkadelic.
+Kiwanuka has acknowledged influences from musicians such as Jimi Hendrix, The Beatles, The Rolling Stones, The Doors, Pink Floyd, Nirvana, Ray Charles, Bill Withers, Otis Redding, Jack Johnson, Sam Cooke, Chuck Berry, Pops Staples, The Band, Janis Joplin, Joni Mitchell, Bob Dylan, Frank Zappa, Neil Diamond, Eric Clapton, Joe Cocker, Eric Bibb, Tommy Sims, Dobie Gray, Wham!, Richie Havens, John Lee Hooker, Taj Mahal, Rod Stewart, Jim Croce, Bobby Womack, Sly and the Family Stone, and Funkadelic.
 He has played with James Gadson, who drummed for Bill Withers.

-Among others, Kiwanuka’s musical style has been compared to Bill Withers and Terry Callier.
+Among others, Kiwanuka’s musical style has been compared to Bill Withers, Marvin Gaye, Curtis Mayfield, and Terry Callier.

 Personal life

-Kiwanuka is a lifelong fan of Tottenham Hotspur F.C.
-He moved out of London to Southampton shortly before the release and promotion of his third album.

-Kiwanuka has openly stated he has struggled with anxiety and other mental health issues.
+Kiwanuka and his wife Charlotte, a Christian musician, married in 2016.
+They have lived in Southampton since 2019.
+Kiwanuka has openly discussed his struggles with anxiety and other mental health issues.
+He is a practising Christian and a lifelong fan of Tottenham Hotspur FC.

-Kiwanuka is a Christian, and has grown up within the church.
-He married Christian musician Charlotte Kiwanuka in 2016.